Geviton/Geviton.github.io/README.md

 # Geviton Site
-These are the static files served to all visitors of the geviton site
+These are the static files served to all visitors of the [site](https://geviton.co.ke)